Trump to GOP senators: 'Inaction is not an option'

 Earlier efforts

+Despite the two lunches he has hosted and his frequent tweets on the topic, Trump has left the detailed negotiating to Vice President Mike Pence.

-The President also worked the phones on Tuesday, according to an aide for Sen. Mike Lee, R-Utah.
+The President has worked the phones, and continued to do so on Tuesday with a call to Sen. Mike Lee, a Utah Republican.

-But Trump, the aide said, was lobbying the senator to support a strategy McConnell had already abandoned.
+According to a Lee aide said, Trump was lobbying the senator to support going back to repeal and immediately replace, a strategy McConnell had already abandoned.
 The gist of the call was "how to get a good repeal bill passed," the aide said, but the discussion centered around how to get the bill that McConnell dispatched earlier this week -- the Better Care Reconciliation Act -- passed.

 During the call, the aide said, Lee reiterated to Trump his request for the consumer freedom amendment.
 A White House official declined to detail who else Trump called on Tuesday.